dbreese/fitfamconnect/BILLING.md

 - We need to ensure that members are not billed more than they should be.
 So, when we think we need to charge a member for a recurring charge, we need to use the memberships lastBillingDate field to see if the member has already been charged for the period related to the plan.
 - When the member is charged for a recurring plan, we need to update the membership's lastBillingDate for that plan and billing id.

+- We will need special logic for each type of recurring plan.
+The following sections describe the rules for each.
+The engine should have clear-cut functions for the logic for each, only sharing code where it makes sense.

+### Weekly billing special rules

+### Monthly billing special rules

+### Yearly billing special rules
+- We need to make sure we dont double bill for a user.
+- Find the previous charge and calculate the next bill date by adding 1 year to it.
+If bill date falls within the billing period, then charge the member and create a charge record.
+- If no previous charge exists, and the plan start date is in the current billing period, then create a charge record.

 ### Pro-rated Billing Rules
 - When looking at active membership plans, if a membership start date is before the billing period's start date AND the membership has never been billed before (ie, the lastBilledDate is empty), we need to calculate pro-rated charges.
 - Pro-rated charges are calculated by multiplying the recurring rate times the ratio of (the number of days the user was active in the prior period) / (number of days in the period).